 The massage therapist needs to consider personal needs, biases, fears, concerns, and limitations as stated in the massage therapy policy and procedures.

-Is there a body are that you would like me to avoid?
+- Is there a body area that you would like me to avoid?

 Please feel free to share this information with us, as you become aware of it.
 Sometimes it is hard to remember our areas that are sensitive until they are touched.

 If at any time, you feel that another therapist would better serve you, please ask for a referral.
 If we do anything that makes you feel uncomfortable, tell us.
 We would not be offended as we hold our massage therapy policies to a very high standard.